 Prior to Canaan, Nina was a General Partner at InterWest Partners where she had invested in healthcare start-ups since 2002.
 Before InterWest, she was an investment manager at Bay City Capital, a life sciences merchant bank, and a research associate at Oracle Partners, a healthcare-focused hedge fund.
 Nina began her career conducting health policy and survey research with the Kaiser Family Foundation.

-Emily is a partner at DFJ and has spent more than a decade working with early-stage companies.
+Emily is Managing Partner and Co-Founder at Threshold Ventures, an early-stage venture capital firm that spun out of DFJ Ventures.
+Emily has spent more than a decade working with early-stage companies.
 Emily’s primary areas of interest include consumer and mobile technology, healthcare technologies and marketplaces.
 Her investments include BetterUp, Elation Health, Livongo, Redfin, Shift, and Wellframe.
 Emily started her career at DFJ and spent eight years at the firm where she sourced and became actively involved in consumer and enterprise investments including Meebo (acquired by Google), Flux (acquired by MTVNetworks), Kudo (acquired by Google), Redfin, ShareThis, and RichRelevance.
 Recently, she was an advisor to Pulse Networks (acquired by LinkedIn), HealthTap, and PoshMark.
 She holds a BA with honors and distinction in political philosophy and an MBA, both from Stanford University.